-- 5.19.1.
+5.19.1.
 Development of certain areas of Carolina North may require landfill remediation consistent with the planned use.
-The University shall develop a remediation strategy for these areas consistent with current standards, regulatory requirements and future land use plans. - 5.19.2.
-The landfill area shall be remediated in a manner that is consistent with safeguarding the public health, safety and welfare. - 5.19.3.
-The landfill shall be remediated to the applicable state standards for landfill remediation at the time of remediation. - 5.19.4.
-The University shall communicate with Orange County and the Town during landfill mitigation planning and development of the mitigation strategy. - 5.19.5.
-Within one year of decommissioning and deactivation of the airport, the University shall conduct a survey to identify any potential hazardous waste sites in that area of the Carolina North Tract.
-The University shall report the results of that survey in the next Annual Report required pursuant to Section 5.27.
-That report shall specify the remediation plan for any hazardous waste sites that are identified.
+The University shall develop a remediation strategy for these areas consistent with current standards, regulatory requirements and future land use plans.

+5.19.2.
+The landfill area shall be remediated in a manner that is consistent with safeguarding the public health, safety and welfare.

+5.19.3.
+The landfill shall be remediated to the applicable state standards for landfill remediation at the time of remediation.

+5.19.4.
+The University shall communicate with Orange County and the Town during landfill mitigation planning and development of the mitigation strategy.

+5.19.5.
+After cessation of airport activities, the University shall assess the environmental impacts of airport operations at any area at the airport that is planned for redevelopment.
+Such assessment(s) will determine if and to what extent environmental remediation may be required under applicable state and federal laws.
+The University shall report the results of any such assessment in the next Annual Report required pursuant to this Agreement.
+Any such report(s) shall identify regulatory agency required and approved remediation plans for environmentally impacted areas.
+Nothing in this section shall operate to prevent the use of existing buildings and/or other facilities located at the airport for other purposes after cessation of airport operations, as provided in section 3.5.5 (h) of LUMO.